CBU Conference to Focus on Healthy Rural Communities

 “We are dedicated to maintaining a leadership role in conversations and actions around rural community health,” says President Dingwall.
 “We look forward to learning and celebrating progress during the conference, while collaborating to advance research to address the challenges.”

 The conference will get underway with a welcome dinner and evening presentation, featuring a three-person panel.
 The panelists will discuss the need for building regional and community healthcare excellence.
 Panelists include Karlee Francis, Director of the Eskasoni Health Centre.
-Francis is a healthcare practitioner and advocate for the health and well-being of the people of Eskasoni First Nation, the largest Mi’kmaq community in the world.
+Francis is a healthcare administrator and advocate for the health and well-being of the people of Eskasoni First Nation, the largest Mi’kmaq community in the world.
 She will be joined by Dr. Michael McGillion, registered nurse and Doctor of Nursing, Assistant Dean of Nursing at McMaster University and scientist with the Population Health Research Institute.
 His research program focuses on remote automated monitoring and virtual support models for those recovering from cardiac and vascular surgery.
 Dr. McGillion has extensive experience in cardiac care and co-runs a virtual care program across Ontario.
 Completing the panel, Dr. Amanda Caissie, head of Dalhousie University’s Department of Radiation Oncology, will discuss her roles with Nova Scotia Health as Innovator in Residence and Medical Director of the Cancer Care Program’s Oncology Transformation Project.

 “As we work to transform healthcare in Nova Scotia, it’s crucial that we bring innovation and excellence to every corner of our province, including our rural communities,” Says Dr. Caissie.
 “This conference is an important opportunity to share knowledge, collaborate on new ideas, and ensure that every Nova Scotian has access to the best possible care, no matter where they live.
 I’m honored to be part of these vital conversations and look forward to discussing how we can continue to lead the way in healthcare innovation, particularly in rural settings.”